pushpam5/ai-transcribe/server/README.md

 -   Utilizes OpenAI's function calling feature (`tools`) to request the SOAP note in a specific JSON structure, including Subjective, Objective, Assessment, and Plan sections, each with content and references to the transcript.

 ### API Endpoints
-- POST `/webhook/recordings` - Process recording to generate transcription and SOAP summary
+- POST `/webhook/recordings` - Store and process recording to generate transcription and SOAP summary
+- POST `/webhook/session-start` - Store session details in the database
-- GET `/api` - Health check endpoint to verify server status
+- GET `/sessions` - Get all the sessions
+- Get `/sessions/:sessionId` - Get details for given sessionId